-Everyday Skills courses can have a positive impact on local businesses and they can benefit from:
+The Everyday maths and English courses can have a positive impact on local businesses and they can benefit from:

 - Improved efficiency

-- · Increased productivity
+- Increased productivity

-- · Reduced staff turnover
+- Reduced staff turnover

 - Enhanced customer satisfaction

-- · A rise in staff well-being.
+- A rise in staff well-being.

 What are the course requirements?